 Process of Transpiration in Plants

 A mechanism of transpiration involves water absorption and water expulsion.
-The whole mechanism of transpiration involves:
+Thus, the whole mechanism of transpiration involves:

 - Root hairs are in direct contact with the soil, which uptake the existing water and mineral salts in the ground.

-- Then, the water absorbed by the roots moves up to the plant’s shoot system via xylem through capillary action.
+- Then, the root system facilitates absorption of water and conducts capillary transport of the water and minerals up to the plant’s shoot system via the xylem.

 - Xylem transports the water to the mesophyll cells.